 A Declaration of Performance (DoP) is a statement made by the manufacturer, declaring the performance of their product in relation to specific essential requirements.
 This includes information such as the product’s performance characteristics, suitability for intended use, and compliance with the CPR.
 A DoP must accompany each construction product and be made available to customers upon request and is a legally binding document and must be provided with the construction product before it is placed on the market.

-The Construction Product Regulations (CPR) aim to ensure the safety and health of people and the environment during the construction process.
+The Construction Products Regulation (CPR) aim to ensure the safety and health of people and the environment during the construction process.
 The CPR applies to all construction products placed on the market within the European Economic Area (EEA).
 The CPR sets essential requirements for construction products such as fire safety, mechanical resistance, and stability, and ensures that the construction products meet these requirements before they are placed on the market.

 As a manufacturer, you must ensure that your products comply with CPR.
 This includes performing relevant testing, providing appropriate technical documentation, and affixing the CE marking to your products.
 The CE marking demonstrates that your products meet the relevant EU regulations, including the CPR.